uludagcan/almanac-converter/README.md

 ###Inspiration

 While there exists other Java-based date-time handlers, Almanac converter's central focus is around converting between historical dates.
-As such, it's design approach is different.
+As such, its design approach is different.
 First, it uses the Julian Day as the backbone behind the conversions.
 Secondly, constructing and converting is very simple and direct.

 ###Supported Calendars